-Prospective Investors should not rely on such forward-looking statements because the matters they describe are subject to known (and unknown) risks, uncertainties, conditions and other unpredictable factors, many of which are beyond our control.
+Prospective Investors should not rely on such forward-looking statements because the matters they describe are subject to known (and unknown) risks, uncertainties, conditions, and other unpredictable factors, many of which are beyond our control.

-Iroquois Valley's actual expenditures, results, performance or achievements may differ materially from the anticipated costs, budgets, results, performance or achievements that are expressed or implied by these forward-looking statements.
+Iroquois Valley's actual expenditures, results, performance, or achievements may differ materially from the anticipated costs, budgets, results, performance, or achievements that are expressed or implied by these forward-looking statements.
 Developments relating to the following areas, for example only, are likely to affect those outcomes and differ from forward-looking statements as projected here:

-- implications and interpretations of the 2017 Tax Act; - economic, demographic, business, regulatory, tax changes and other conditions affecting farmland prices; - future competition from other companies with a similar agriculture focus; - the loss of business due to casualty or other external factors beyond the Company's control, including, without limitation, lawsuits against the Company; - changes in the methodology for assessing organic farmland values; and - other factors discussed under "Risk Factors" or elsewhere in this Memorandum.
+- the availability and adequacy of cash flow to meet the Company's financial requirements, including payment dividends and satisfaction of any future indebtedness; - implications and interpretations of the 2017 Tax Act; - economic, demographic, business, regulatory, tax changes, and other conditions affecting farmland prices; - future competition from other companies with a similar agriculture focus; - the loss of business due to casualty or other external factors beyond the Company's control, including, without limitation, lawsuits against the Company; - changes in the methodology for assessing organic farmland values; and - other factors discussed under "Risk Factors" or elsewhere in this Memorandum.

-The Company assumes no responsibility to update its forward-looking statements except as required in connection with IQVF REIT's Reg A+ Offering.
-(See "Incorporation of the Company's Reg A+ Filings.")
-In light of the significant uncertainties inherent in the budgets, costs, projections and forecasts, the inclusion of such information in this Memorandum should not be regarded as a representation by the Company, IQVF REIT, or any other person that any of the budgets and costs and projected and forecasted results will be achieved.
+The Company assumes no responsibility to update its forward-looking statements in this Memorandum.
+In light of the significant uncertainties inherent in the budgets, costs, projections, and forecasts, the inclusion of such information in this Memorandum should not be regarded as a representation by the Company, IQVF REIT, or any other person that any of the budgets and costs and projected and forecasted results will be achieved.
 Investors are cautioned that the costs and budgets and projected and forecasted results should not be regarded as fact and should not be relied upon as an accurate representation of future results or costs.

-8. RISK FACTORS
+RISK FACTORS